• Skip to primary navigation

 cinnamon peach frangipane galette with ice cream

-How to make peach frangipane galette
+How to make maple peach frangipane galette

 This peach frangipane galette recipe is easy to make and particularly flavorful thanks to vanilla and almond extract.
 It only takes basic ingredients, and they're pretty much all pantry staples, except for fresh peaches.